fyne-io/docs.fyne.io/started/index.md

 Please note that the first run has to compile some C-code and can thus take longer than usual.
 Subsequent builds reuse the cache and will be much faster.

-### Older Go version

-To run the demo on an older version of Go, simply execute the follwing command instead:

-    $ go run fyne.io/fyne/v2/cmd/fyne_demo

 ### Installing

 If you want to, you can also install the demo using the following command (requires Go 1.16 or later):

     $ go install fyne.io/fyne/v2/cmd/fyne_demo@latest

-For earlier versions of Go, you need to use the following command instead:

-    $ go get fyne.io/fyne/v2/cmd/fyne_demo

 If your `GOBIN` environment has been added to path (should be by default on macOS and Windows), you can then run the demo: